Learn the dark history which inspired this striking East End mural.

 Unfortunately in the intervening years, the mural has been vandalised several times, but was restored in October 2011 to mark the 75th anniversary of the Battle of Cable Street.
 Visiting today, it’s an overwhelming and powerful piece of art.
 The sheer scale and details of the mural will keep many visitors lingering at it for quite some time.
 The 1930s setting is clear through the style of painting, while the flying milk bottles and broken windows really epitomises the unexpected explosion of violence.

-- The Cable Street mural is on the side of St George’s Town Hall, 236 Cable Street, E1 0BL.
+- The Cable Street mural is on the side of the former St George’s Town Hall, 236 Cable Street, Shadwell, E1 0BL.
 Nearest station: Shadwell.

 For more of Metro Girl’s history posts, click here.